ReDI-School/js-berlin-2023-spring/README-teachers.md

 * Upload the lesson as GitHub pull request
   * Note: It's perfectly ok to not be an expert in git / GitHub.
 You can also send your lesson to another teacher for uploading.
 Also check the "GitHub cheat sheet" below.

+See lessons from the last semester as an inspiration: https://github.com/ReDI-School/js-berlin-2022-fall

 # How to test your lesson on your computer

 ## With node